tysonthomas9/tysonthomas9.github.io/source/projects/index.md

 ### Blog 2 Skill - 2017
 <p style="text-align: justify">
-This was an app I developed for a client which generates alexa specific feed by using a site's RSS feed.
+This was an app I developed for a client which generates Alexa specific feed by using a site's RSS feed.
 The app uses ReactJS in the frontend.
 The backend technologies used are AWS Lambda, API Gateway, DynamoDB.
 The application is currently hosted here
 </p>

 [Blog 2 Skill](https://app.blog2skill.com)